Struct deltachat::contact::Contact

 source

-pub async fn get_by_id_optional( context: &Context, contact_id: ContactId ) -> Result<Option<Self>>
+pub async fn get_by_id_optional( context: &Context, contact_id: ContactId, ) -> Result<Option<Self>>

 Loads a single contact object from the database.